raztronaut/x-add-following-to-lists/README.md

-# Twitter List Manager
+# X List Manager

-A Python tool that helps you manage your Twitter following list by moving all followed accounts to a single list and then unfollowing them.
-Built with [twikit](https://github.com/d60/twikit).
+A Python tool that helps you manage your X following list by moving all followed accounts to a single list and then unfollowing them.
+Built with [twikit](https://github.com/d60/twikit), which provides API access without requiring an API key.

 ## Features

+- No API key required - uses Twikit's implementation
+- Flexible authentication:
+  - Login with username/email/password
+  - Login with auth_token and ct0 cookies
-- Create a new Twitter list (public or private)
+- Create a new X list (public or private)
 - Move all followed accounts to the list
 - Unfollow accounts after adding them to the list
-- Respect Twitter API rate limits
+- Sophisticated rate limit handling
 - Save progress and resume capability
 - Interactive CLI with real-time status updates
 - Pause/Resume/Stop functionality